HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-sort                                   Yes      Yes      No        No       No     torch split_with_sizes                       Yes      Yes      Yes       No       No     torch sqrt                                   Yes      Yes      No        No       No     torch square                                 Yes      Yes      Yes       No       No     torch squeeze                                Yes      Yes      Yes       Yes      Yes    torch stack                                  Yes      Yes      Yes       No       No     torch std                                    Yes      Yes      No        No       No     torch
+sort                                   Yes      Yes      No        No       No     torch split_with_sizes                       Yes      Yes      Yes       No       No     torch sqrt                                   Yes      Yes      No        No       No     torch square                                 Yes      Yes      Yes       Yes      Yes    torch squeeze                                Yes      Yes      Yes       Yes      Yes    torch stack                                  Yes      Yes      Yes       No       No     torch std                                    Yes      Yes      No        No       No     torch